GabeScott/standard-works-vault/General Conference/1984 April - “Go Ye Therefore, and Teach All Nations”.md

 It is most interesting to see what occurred when the light of the gospel came into his life.
 From the Book of Mosiah we read:

-“And now it came to pass that Alma began from this time forward to teach the people, and those who were with Alma at the time the angel appeared unto them, traveling round about through all the land, publishing to all the people the things which they had heard and seen, and preaching the word of God in much tribulation, being greatly persecuted by those who were unbelievers, being smitten by many of them.”
-(Mosiah 27:32.)
+“And now it came to pass that Alma began from this time forward to teach the people, and those who were with Alma at the time the angel appeared unto them, traveling round about through all the land, publishing to all the people the things which they had heard and seen, and preaching the word of God in much tribulation, being greatly persecuted by those who were unbelievers, being smitten by many of them.” ([[Mosiah 27.32|Mosiah 27:32]].)

 And then, speaking of the four sons of Mosiah, the scripture says: